CSC-2053-100-Fall25/python-labs-template/README.md

 2. This creates your personal repository
 3. **Complete the labs** in Google Colab
 4. **Save your work** back to your repository:

+#### Download and Upload
+- In Colab: File → Download → Download .ipynb
-  Clone your repository
+- Clone your repository
-  git clone [your-repo-url]
+- git clone [your-repo-url]
-  cd [repo-name]
+- cd [repo-name]

-  **Copy your .ipynb file into the folder you are currently in inside your terminal**
+  **Copy your .ipynb file into this folder**

-  git add *.ipynb
+- git add *.ipynb
-  git commit -m "Completed assignment" git push
+- git commit -m "Completed assignment"
+- git push

 ---